-Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For’ Source Claims
+Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For,’ Source Claims

 A Kardashian source claimed at the time that Kim Kardashian has been telling friends that she thinks Kanye West has become “a completely different person than the man that she married” in recent months and even alleged that Kim had been advised to stay away from West in recent weeks as she continued to recover from her robbery.

-“Kim’s therapist and her psychiatrist told her that it is really not healthy for her to be around Kanye like this,” an insider alleged back in December, though the couple have since been spotted together on a handful of occasions while Kim has also posted numerous photos of West and their two children online since returning to social media.
-“She said they believe that it is not at all conducive to her own recovery process.”
+“Kim’s therapist and her psychiatrist told her that it is really not healthy for her to be around Kanye like this,” an insider alleged back in December, though the couple have since been spotted together on a handful of occasions.

+Kim has also posted numerous photos of West and their two children online since returning to social media.

+“She said they believe that it is not at all conducive to her own recovery process,” the source added.

 But despite the reports claiming that Kardashian had been advised to stay away from West last month, Kim and Kanye have been out and about together in 2017 though Radar Online recently claimed that the couple did not appear to be having the best time together during a recent date night.